abinit/abinit/doc/tutorial/compilation.md

 that introduces important concepts and provides a detailed description of the configuration options supported by the ABINIT build system
-Note that the document has been written for Abinit v8 hence some examples should be changed to be compatible with the build system of version 9, still the document is a valuable source of information.
+Note that the document has been written for Abinit v8 hence some examples should be changed to be compatible with the build system of version 9, yet the document represents a valuable source of information.

 <embed src="https://school2019.abinit.org/images/lectures/abischool2019_installing_abinit_lecture.pdf"
 type="application/pdf" width="100%" height="480px">